Lambrie/Lambrie.github.io/_posts/2020-04-07-getting-started-with-flask.md

 Flask is currently used by several high-traffic websites.
 Flask is usually used to accelerate development of simple websites that use static content.
 However, the developers still have option to extend and customize Flask according to precise project requirements.

-### Tutorial Overview
-In this tutorial we will discuss the following:
-* What are web frameworks
-* Creating Virtual Environments for your projects
-* Installing Flask
-* Creating your first Flask web application

 ### What is a web framework
 A Web framework is a collection of packages or modules which allow developers to write [Web applications](https://wiki.python.org/moin/WebApplications "Web Applications") or services without having to handle such low-level details as protocols, sockets or process/thread management.

 As a developer using a framework, you typically write code which conforms to convention that lets you "plug in" to the framework, delegating responsibility for the communications, infrastructure and low-level stuff to the framework while concentrating on the logic of the application in your own code.
 This "plugging in" aspect of Web development is often seen as being in opposition to the classical distinction between programs and libraries, and the notion of a "main loop" dispatching events to application code is very similar to that found in [GUI programming](https://wiki.python.org/moin/GuiProgramming "GUI programming").

 Generally, frameworks provide support for several activities such as interpreting requests (getting form parameters, handling cookies and sessions), producing responses (presenting data as HTML or in other formats), storing data persistently, and so on.
-Since a non-trivial Web application will require several different kinds of abstractions, often stacked upon each other, those frameworks which attempt to provide a complete solution for applications are often known as full-stack frameworks in that they attempt to supply components for each layer in the stack.
+Since a non-trivial Web application will require several different kinds of abstractions, often stacked upon each other, those frameworks which attempt to provide a complete solution for applications are often known as full-stack frameworks in that they attempt to supply components for each layer in the stack -
 [Python Wiki](https://wiki.python.org/moin/WebFrameworks "Python Wiki")

 ### Create a virtual environment